thomasy314/emojive-backend/README.md

    1. APIS
       1. chatrooms
          1. `listChatrooms`
-         1. `getChatroomMessages` - possibly don't need depending on how Kafka config is done
       1. emojis
          1. `getEmojis` - Gets a list of emojis available to users
 1. WebSocket messages